furzepig/brachistochrone/_posts/2018-01-28-the-meter-man.md

   Mrs Fraser's mid-afternoon meditation is interrupted.
 In her sitting room, behind white voiles she sits watching Lorna, just as she does every day.
-This afternoon the caption on the screen reads `My boyfriend cheated on me with his wife and I want payback.'
-She has been engrossed, finds herself confused by the rights and wrongs of the case until Lorna sets her straight with a skilful balance of shouting and not letting her guests speak, `It's all about who you love innit?'
-Lorna asks the audience who applaud enthusiastically, `INNIT?' she screams at the cuckolding boyfriend-husband-lover who, Mrs Fraser can now see, deserves everything he gets.
+This afternoon the caption on the screen reads 'My boyfriend cheated on me with his wife and I want payback.'
+She has been engrossed, finds herself confused by the rights and wrongs of the case until Lorna sets her straight with a skilful balance of shouting and not letting her guests speak, 'It's all about who you love innit?'
+Lorna asks the audience who applaud enthusiastically, 'INNIT?' she screams at the cuckolding boyfriend-husband-lover who, Mrs Fraser can now see, deserves everything he gets.
 But there has been an interruption and now here it is again - a knock at the door.